compneuronmbu/nest-benchmarks/README.md

 # NEST benchmarks

+## NB!
+This repository is no longer updated!

+We have moved our benchmarking efforts to GIN on G-node.
+For more information, contact stine.brekke.vennemo@nmbu.no.

 To run the benchmarks you need to clone the github repository [nest-benchmarks](https://github.com/compneuronmbu/nest-benchmarks.git)

 This will create the folder `nest-benchmarks`, and it contains all JUBE files and sli scripts etc. needed to run the benchmarks.
 On the same level as `nest-benchmarks` you also need to create a folder called `BenchWork`, where NEST will be installed, and where the JUBE files will be generated.